 - 5.3 The prudent level of uncommitted balances for the HRA is currently £1,600k.
 This recognises the transfer of risk from Central to Local Government resulting from HRA Reform, as well as providing for any adverse effects of inflation, interest rates, or Right To Buy sales on the HRA.
-Whilst there is certainty around interest rates given we have secured long-term fixed rates on our HRA Reform settlement debt, the abolition of the debt cap and our plans to borrow does bring a risk relating to increasing interest rates.
-The risk surrounding welfare reform continues to be recognised in our assessment of HRA balances. - A risk assessment has been undertaken to review the minimum prudent level of HRA uncommitted balance the Council should maintain.
+Whilst there is certainty around interest rates given we have secured long-term fixed rates on our HRA Reform settlement debt, the abolition of the debt cap and our plans to borrow does bring a risk relating to increasing interest rates. - A risk assessment has been undertaken to review the minimum prudent level of HRA uncommitted balance the Council should maintain.
 The results of this review are set out at Appendix D and show that it would be reasonable to retain the uncommitted balance at £1,600k.
-This will continue to be reviewed annually. - 5.5 The estimated balances for the HRA are set out in Appendix B. The anticipated level of the uncommitted HRA balance as at 31st March 2023 is £1,600k, which is equal to the recommended prudent level.
-This means we are now running the HRA at the minimum prudent level of revenue balances, and any additional cost or saving that might arise could impact on the amount of any new borrowing undertaken.

-5.6 The budget at Appendix A shows that we are using as much of our revenue balances as possible to make a Revenue Contribution to fund the Housing Investment Programme.
+This will continue to be reviewed annually. - 5.5 The estimated balances for the HRA are set out in Appendix B. The anticipated level of the uncommitted HRA balance as at 31st March 2024 is £1,600k, which is equal to the recommended prudent level.
+This means we are now running the HRA at the minimum prudent level of revenue balances, and any additional cost or saving that might arise could impact on the amount of any new borrowing undertaken. - The budget at Appendix A shows that we are using as much of our revenue balances as possible to make a Revenue Contribution to fund the Housing Investment Programme.
 This is because it is deemed to be a more economical use of resources, rather than fund the capital programme by undertaking additional borrowing and thus incurring additional borrowing costs.
 This fits with the prioritising of resources indicated in this report and in the Housing Investment Programme elsewhere on the agenda.
-From 2022/23 thereafter, the assumption is that where required, revenue contributions to the capital programme will be made up to the point that the minimum recommended level of balance is reached.
+From 2023/24 thereafter, the assumption is that where required, revenue contributions to the capital programme will be made up to the point that the minimum recommended level of balance is reached.